 Wild excitement at the prospect of luxuriating in the mineral-rich waters, with enthusiastic Wiggles hand movements to match.

-I look forward to coming back here with Mr. Ruby Slipper next year!
+I look forward to coming back here with Mr. Ruby Assembly next year!
 Such a treat and so relaxed after the cool plunge, hot mineral spa and session in their array of saunas.

 To round off our weekend, we were invited to attend lunch at The Argus Dining Room, also located onsite at Peppers Hepburn Springs.
 After the previous day’s High Tea, we were all looking forward to something special.